crossplane/crossplane/docs/getting-started/install-configure.md

 ## More Info

-See [Install] and [Configure] docs for installing alternate versions and more detailed instructions.
+* See [Install] and [Configure] docs for installing alternate versions and more detailed instructions.

-See [Uninstall] docs for cleaning up resources, packages, and Crossplane itself.
+* See [Uninstall] docs for cleaning up resources, packages, and Crossplane itself.

+* See [Providers] for installing and using different providers beyond AWS, GCP and Azure mentionded in this guide.

 <!-- Named Links -->